The Rev. Kimberly Hyatt

 President & CEO

-Reverend Hyatt brought a diverse background to the Cathedral Arts Project when she became President & CEO in 2002.
+Kimberly brought a diverse background to the Cathedral Arts Project when she became President & CEO in 2002.
 Her 25-year career is notable for developing new initiatives, growing programs, formalizing structures and processes and executing to achieve goals.

 Following divinity studies at Princeton Seminary where she earned her Master’s degree, she moved to Jacksonville in 1996 and served pastorates at South Jacksonville Presbyterian and Peace Presbyterian churches.
 During this time she also served on the boards of directors for Hubbard House and Community Connections.